All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Pick one day of the week as your "Ozempic day" and inject at approximately the same time each week.
 Common questions about timing:

-• Best time of day: There is no pharmacologically superior time.
-However, many patients prefer injecting in the evening so they sleep through any initial nausea.
+• Best time of day: There's no pharmacologically superior time.
+But many patients prefer injecting in the evening so they sleep through any initial nausea.

 • With or without food: Ozempic can be injected regardless of meals.
-It does not need to be taken with food.
+It doesn't need to be taken with food.

 • Changing your injection day: You can change your weekly day as long as the time between two doses is at least 48 hours.
 For example, if you normally inject on Monday but want to switch to Wednesday, simply wait until the following Wednesday for your next dose.